 Glass and plastic headlights alike both experience considerable wear and tear due to their prominence at the front of your vehicle.
 Road debris such as stones and sand can kick up into the lens, potentially causing small chips or cracks.
 Plastic headlights are less susceptible to breakage than glass lenses, but have to deal with troubles of their own.
 Ultraviolet (UV) light from the sun oxidizes the plastic, causing the unappealing cloudiness and yellow discoloration.
 The degradation not only looks unappealing, but severely limits the brightness of the headlights.

 Polishing Your Own Headlights vs Professional Restoration

 Professional headlight restoration services ensure your headlights are polished to their former glory for a fraction of the price it would cost to completely replace them.
 Using specialized tools, restoration technicians can remove nearly all of the oxidized material on a vehicle’s headlights.
 Some shops even apply a urethane or acrylic clear coat to protect the lenses from additional UV exposure.

 Many retailers offer do-it-yourself restoration kits for purchase.
-They usually contain a cleaning fluid and multiple sheets of sandpaper with descending level of grit.
+They usually contain a cleaning fluid and multiple sheets of sandpaper with a descending level of grit.
 Some even include a UV sealant.
 While the tools might seem the same, DIY kits are not the same level of quality as professional equipment.
-An inexperienced car owner might use the sandpaper too aggressively, potentially scratching or damaging their lenses.
+An inexperienced car owner might use the sandpaper too aggressively, potentially scratching or damaging their lenses when polishing their own headlights.
 Furthermore, DIY UV sealant typically requires multiple applications over time to prevent oxidation, forcing you to buy more materials.
 Investing in a professional restoration service could actually save you more money in the long run than trying to tackle the project on your own.

 Headlight Restoration in Florida